-- 1. Provide for a central registry of all regulatory cooperation agreements between the U.S. and the EU as well as with third parties; and - 2.
-Create transparency and stakeholder engagement guidelines to govern any U.S.-EU bilateral dialogue (e.g. U.S.-EU Investment Dialogue, Financial Markets Regulatory Dialogue, Energy Dialogue, IPR Dialogue).
+1. Provide for a central registry of all regulatory cooperation agreements between both the US and EU, as well as between either the US or the EU and a respective trading partner.

+2. Create transparency and stakeholder engagement guidelines to govern any US-EU bilateral dialogue. (e.g. US-EU Investment Dialogue, Financial Markets Regulatory Dialogue, Energy Dialogue, IPR Dialogue).